 Message from the Director & Board

-The quality of our scientific output continued to improve, and BPRC researchers published several important papers in high-ranking journals.
-The average impact factor of these scientific contributions rose from 4.5 to 5.1.
+The quality of our scientific output goes steady on, and BPRC researchers published several important papers in high-ranking journals.
+The average impact factor of these 30 scientific communications was fixed at 4.69.

-The Supervisory Board and the Director congratulate the scientific and supporting staff on the obtained results, and we recommend reading this annual report.
+The Supervisory Board and the Director congratulate the scientific and supporting staff on the obtained results.

 Prof. dr. R.E.
 Bontrop